 Bearing this in mind, I’ll list the types one by one and the area they affect and what this means for when you should visit the Philippines.
 This is difficult as the Philippines is an island nation, so these are rough generalisations.
 The climate in the Philippines can vary from time to time and place to place quite radically!

-Type 1: Pronounced wet and dry seasons
+Type 1: Pronounced Wet and Dry seasons

 This climate mainly affects the North of the country in Luzon and parts of the islands of Palawan and the Visayas.
 If you’re travelling to Manila during your time in the Philippines, then you’ll be affected.

 The weather in this area is very distinct.
-From November to April it’s the dry season with very little rain.
+From November to April, it’s the dry season with very little rain.
 The opposite is true for the rest of the year with heavy rainfall across many parts of Luzon.
 The worst of the rainfall is from July to September, so it’s only a short spell.

-Type 2: No dry season
+Type 2: No Dry Season